 “PUNDiT: (P)racticum for (Und)ergraduates (i)n Number (T)heory” is a 2-day intensive program which will showcase number theory broadly interpreted at the introductory level.
-A goal of this program is to expose Southern California students traditionally underrepresented in number theory (such as women and underrepresented minorities) to the beauty of the subject.
+A goal of this program is to expose Southern California students traditionally underrepresented in number theory (such as women and historically marginalized minorities) to the beauty of the subject.

 The Practicum is introductory in nature and no prior number theory coursework will be assumed.
 Students should be familiar with Calculus and Linear Algebra, although this is not required.
 The Practicum is designed for students who have completed minimal coursework in upper-division mathematics courses.

 PUNDiT will take place on Saturday October 21 and Sunday October 22, 2023 at IPAM in UCLA, and will feature: